jemmec/legshark/README.md

 Supports a unique "plateless" o-ring mounting style.
 The PCB also has through-holes for plate mounting should that be preferred.

-#### "Plateless" o-ring
+#### "Plateless" o-ring plate

 The "plateless" o-ring mounting style lets you enjoy the unique characteristics and sound of a platless + o-ring board with the added benefit of being able to remove/change the plate after soldering in the switches.

 The printable plate files can be found in `./stls`.
-There are two files, one for `1.5u` spaced switches and one for the `1u` spaced switches.
-Only the left side plate is supplied, you will need to vertically mirror the file in your slicer to print the right hand side.
+There are two files, one for `1.5u` spaced switches (pictured) and one for the `1u` spaced switches.
+Only the left side plate is supplied, you will need to vertically mirror the file in your slicer to print the right side.
 The optimal printing orientation is upside-down.

 ![plateless](images/plateless.png)

+>NOTE: If you intend to use a layout with the `2u` SHIFT or DELETE keys these plates may need modified in order to fit the stabs.

 ### Case

 Files for printing the case can be found in `./stls`.
 The print has been split into two parts, since it is too large for standard-sized printer volumes.
 The two halves are designed to be glued together using key and slot guides for alignment and added strength.
 The optimal printing orientation is vertically with the case-sides facing down.

->WARNING: I recommend using superglue to bond the two halves together.
+>NOTE: I recommend using superglue to bond the two halves together.
 >1) Glue all three keys into the slots of one of the halves.
 >2) Add glue along the mating surface and in the slots of the other half.
 >3) Carefully slide the two halves together using the keys and slots a guide.